-Next gathering Sunday 13th May, 3.00pm, meeting in the Upper Lodges car park in Stanmer Park, just off the Ditchling Road.
+Next gathering Sunday 8th July, 3.00pm, meeting in the Upper Lodges car park, Ditchling Road/Stanmer Park, before heading into the woods.

 Open Sky is a gathering of people who are looking for deeper connections with nature, with God and with each other.
 We meet in the woods or other outdoor places in Brighton on the second Sunday afternoon of each month.
 Come and join us!

 On 23rd September, the sun crosses the equator and the northern hemisphere starts to tip away from the sun.
 It’s the autumnal equinox (meaning ‘equal night’ – when day is the same length as the night) and for us global northerners it marks the movement away from summer and towards winter.

 This time of year is a time of transition for many of us personally, as well as for nature.
 Summer is over, holidays and long, pleasant, sunlit evenings are behind us.
 September may mark the start of a new term for some and, for others, four months of unrelenting work until the next holiday at Christmas.
 We may have mixed feelings: loss, thankfulness, anticipation, dread.

 For nature it’s a time of mixed blessings too.
 Fledgling birds have, um, fledged and young small mammals have become adults.
 For many animals, it’s a time of preparing to survive winter.
 There’s plenty of fruit around – hopefully – some for fattening up and some for storing.
 Trees and other plants also prepare for winter, shedding leaves and dying back or, in the case of annuals, dying altogether.